secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/campaigns-and-programs/index.html.md

    - Available parameters are [listed above](/handbook/marketing/marketing-operations/campaigns-and-programs/#steps-to-setup-linkedin-lead-gen-form-gated-content-only), or create new if not listed.
 - Make sure `opt-in` language is on the Linkedin Form, if not, remove the `opt-in` step in the campaign Flow
 - Turn on / Activate the triggered campaign in the `schedule` tab of the smart campaign
-- All linkedin programs with your form prefix will now flow through this campaign
+- All Linkedin programs with your form prefix will now flow through this campaign

 ### Step 5: Update this Handbook page
 - Update this [handbook page with the parameter](/handbook/marketing/marketing-operations/campaigns-and-programs/#steps-to-setup-linkedin-lead-gen-form-gated-content-only) with a `yes` and a link to the parameter and campaign you have set up.